prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 This document doesn't aim to define code styling (commads, linting rules, args as object vs not) nor does it aim to define the implementation of given abstractions as long as they don't deviate from the guidelines. *For example you could have one Vertical Slice utilizing a driver to execute queries directly against a database through a connection while another Vertical Slice utilizes an ORM.
 As long as both slices don't expose database concerns to the consumer of a given slice then both strategies are acceptable.
 Another example would be tests.
 Maybe one slice tests itself by unit tests via isolated dependency and mocks + integration tests for side effecst while another test uses just uses api level integration (acceptance) testing.
 Both are acceptable as long as there is coverage.*

 ## Conventions
+Sometimes guidance that provides more specificity than a guideline needs to exist.
+More often than not this is for code organization purposes.
+For the purpose of this document conventions should be seen as more specific guidelines or extensions to the guidelines.

 Naming:
 - The entrypoint function for a command or query should start with `command` or `query`.
 - The entrypoint function for a command or query should be in a file called `command.ts` or `query.ts` OR in a region called `Command` or `Query`.